JulianKemmerer/PipelineC/docs/pypeline_guide.md

 ```

 The ports and `func_mcp_t` are identical to `make_stream_multi_cycle`'s.
 The handshake
-is written in terms of `func_mcp.mcp.latency`, so after a build it always waits exactly as
+is written in terms of `func_mcp.mcp.latency`, so it always waits exactly as many cycles
-many cycles as the path is constrained for.
-Giving `start_latency=` a known-good count
+as the path is constrained for.
+A correct `start_latency=` can already match the final
-costs nothing when it holds: the sweep starts there, keeps it, and skips the
-re-elaboration pass.
-See `src/tests/pypeline_tests/inst/stream_auto_multi_cycle_test.py`
-(native sim) and `auto_multi_cycle_sweep_test.py` (a real Vivado sweep).
+value; otherwise source re-elaboration updates the handshake automatically.

 ---